Multi-Antenna Jamming in Covert Communication

 As mentioned above, the cancelation of the AN at Bob's receiver depends on the number of antennas that Bob and the jammer have.
-If Bob has more antennas than the jammer, i.e., $M>N$, then he can find a null-space for the columns of $\b{H}_{jb}$ such that the linear filter $\b{c}$ will satisfy $\b{c}^\dagger \b{H}_{jb}=0$ for $\b{c}\in\b{Q}=nullspace(\b{H}_{jb})$.
-In other words, Bob projects the received vector $\b{y}_b[i]$ at the $i-th$ channel use onto a subspace spanned by the null space $\b{Q}$.
+If Bob has more antennas than the jammer, i.e., $M>N$, then he can find a null-space for the columns of $\b{H}_{jb}$ such that the linear filter $\b{c}$ will satisfy $\b{c}^T \b{H}_{jb}=0$.
+In other words, Bob projects the received vector $\b{y}_b[i]$ at the $i$th channel use onto a subspace spanned by the null-space of $\b{H}_{jb}$.
 That is, we have

 The above implies that the vector $\widetilde{\b{h}}$ in Theorem \ref{the-optimal strategy for jammer for fixed c} is equal to zero.
-Note that, Bob may choose $\b{c}$ to improve the SNR of the above while being restricted to be in $\b{Q}$.
-That is, to choose $\b{c}$ such that,
+Note that Bob may choose $\b{c}$ to improve the SNR while still restricting $\b{c}$ to being in null-space of $\b{H}_{jb}$.